 gmStudio was initially created to help us deliver large-scale custom migration services to our clients.
 Early in our discussions with these clients, we were always asked two questions:

 Unfortunately, most teams do not have a useful notion of how big or "complex" their systems are, let alone what they want their systems to become as a result of the migration.
 The requirements were typically little more than this:

 Given the lack of clear requirements, we had our work cut out for us to come up with accurate cost and time estimates.
-We leveraged our toolset to help us gather information on the source system -- the idea being that if we can build a sufficient knowledge base of what the system is in VB6/ASP, then we can use it as a framework for planning the work to reproduce it in .NET.
-The assessment process and tools described here were the results of this experience.
+We leveraged our toolset to help us gather information on the source system -- the idea being that if we can build a sufficient knowledgebase of what the system is in VB6/ASP, then we can use it as a framework for planning the work to reproduce the system in .NET.
+Our assessment process and reporting tools were the results of this experience.

 You cannot know how far you have to travel until you know where you are starting from and decide where you are going.
 Beware that assessment work alone does not tell you how to solve your problems, it only helps you understand them better.
 You must still develop an understanding of what the new platform has to offer -- both the good and the bad -- and agree on which designs will work well for your application.
 You will have to do this design work no matter if you plan to use tools or start from scratch.
 The source code assessment helps you know what you are getting into.
 Using tools helps you implement and experiment with new designs in a more systematic and efficient fashion.

 Simple Estimation Model